Jobs and Salary Info for a Masters Degree in Marketing

 Sales managers work to increase sales.
 They serve as the link between sales representatives and distributors.
 Sales managers analyze data and determine appropriate product inventory and distribution.
 They also oversee teams of sales representatives, setting and monitoring sales goals, providing training, ensuring quality customer service, and assigning sales territories.
 It is important for those in sales to stay current on product information, marketing trends and customer needs through conferences, trade shows, and regular communication with customers.

-Although the BLS reported that the median annual salary for sales managers in 2012 was $105,260, wages differ because of the variety of products and services sales managers may be promoting.
-In the automobile industry, sales managers were paid $110,980.
-Those involved in the sale of electronics earned $136,300, and the average salary for sales managers in commercial equipment and supplies was $145,100 (www.bls.gov).
+Although the BLS reported that the mean annual salary for sales managers in 2013 was $123,150, wages differ because of the variety of products and services that sales managers may be promoting.
+In the automobile industry, sales managers were paid $117,030, on average.
+Those involved in the sale of electronics earned $138,010, and the average salary for sales managers in company and enterprise management was $133,240 (www.bls.gov).

 Related to Jobs and Salary Info for a Masters Degree in Marketing